 The novel coronavirus (SARS-CoV-2) is a new strain of the virus that has not been previously identified in humans.
-SARS-CoV-2 is the virus that causes coronavirus disease (COVID-19).
+SARS-CoV-2 is the virus that causes the coronavirus disease (COVID-19).
 This is an updated advisory on COVID-19 which will be updated frequently to reflect new information and research emerging on the disease and its impact on populations.

-Several measures have been instituted by the Presidential Task Force on COVID-19, together with the Federal Ministry of Health to curtail the spread of the disease and protect the health of Nigerians.
-This includes an initial lockdown of non-essential activities; closure of schools; a ban on all international flights effective from the 23rd of March 2020, except for emergency and essential flights.
-On the 30th of March, the Federal Government also imposed a lockdown of non-essential activities in the FCT, Lagos and Ogun States.
-Through the #TakeResponsibility campaign by the NCDC, Nigerians and residents in the country are urged to join forces and to be proactive by taking greater individual and collective responsibility in preventing and controlling the spread of COVID-19 in Nigeria.
-All resources, guidelines and real-time updates on COVID-19 in Nigeria can be found on https://covid19.ncdc.gov.ng/
+Several measures have been instituted by the Federal Government of Nigeria through the PTF-COVID-19 together with the Federal Ministry of Health to curtail the spread of the disease and protect the health of Nigerians.
+This includes an initial lockdown of non-essential activities; closure of schools; a ban on international flights etc.

+The NCDC continues to expand laboratories for the testing of COVID-19 and has commenced the use of GeneXpert across the country to scale-up testing.
+Through the #TakeResponsibility campaign by the NCDC, Nigerians and residents in the country are urged to take greater individual and collective responsibility in preventing and controlling the spread of COVID-19 in Nigeria.
+All resources, guidelines and real-time updates on COVID-19 in Nigeria can be found on https://covid19.ncdc.gov.ng/.

 While the ban on international flights remains, the Federal Government of Nigeria has announced that there will be a gradual opening of domestic flights with safety advisories in place as soon as practicable.
 The NCDC continues to work with the Port Health Services, Nigeria Customs Service and Nigeria Immigration Service to ensure enhanced surveillance at all points of entry.

 The Presidential Task Force on COVID-19 has revised the quarantine protocol for all return travelers to Nigeria, effective from the 8th of June, as detailed below;

 (a) They have had their samples collected and are NEGATIVE for COVID-19; and